-Overkill: Thrash Metal Vets Return With "The Grinding Wheel" in 2017
+Overkill: Thrash Metal Vets Return With "The Grinding Wheel"

 "Ride High, Ride Tall...Overkill Will Never Fall!"

 New Jersey thrash metal legends Overkill released their eighteenth (!) studio album, The Grinding Wheel, in February of 2017...which was welcome news for this longtime fanboy.
 Overkill has been one of my favorite bands for more than a quarter century and in that time the band has never wavered from their mission to bring fans the best in crunching, punishing, heavy-as-hell Thrash Metal.
 It does my heart good to know that Overkill is still around and still recording long after most of their mosh-pit contemporaries from the '80s have either broken up, sold out, or disappeared.
 They may never have achieved the massive level of popularity that the so-called "Big Four" bands did during the '80s thrash metal explosion, but Overkill has maintained a diehard, blue-collar cult following both at home and abroad that comes out in force every time they release a new album or go on tour.
 This is a band that has survived countless line up changes, continuously ignored musical trends, and has damn near lost its lead singer to the Grim Reaper -- twice! -- and yet they keep on truckin', releasing a new album every year and a half or two years like clockwork and continuing to fight the good fight on concert stages across the globe.
 Such longevity demands respect!!
-This Hub will give you a quick Reader's Digest version of the band's proud history and point out what I feel are the strongest of their recorded works.

 At the Dawn of the 80s...

-Overkill were born and bred in Southern New Jersey and formed out of the ashes of bassist Carlo (later "D.D.")
-Verni and drummer Lee "Rat Skates" Kundrat's high-school punk rock band The Lubric*nts.
+Overkill were born and bred in Southern New Jersey, formed out of the ashes of bassist Carlo (later "D.D.")
+Verni and drummer Lee "Rat Skates" Kundrat's high-school punk band The Lubric*nts.
 Overkill was equally inspired by '70s punk rock and the early '80s NWOBHM scene, and started out as a cover band, playing their favorite songs at local clubs and bars.
-Verni and Skates went through the usual lineup shuffles common to all young bands while banging out a fairly eclectic (for the time period) set of covers including songs by the Scorpions, the Ramones, Judas Priest, Iron Maiden, and the Dead Boys.
+Verni and Skates went through the usual lineup shuffles common to all young bands while banging out a fairly eclectic (for the time period) set of covers of the Scorpions, the Ramones, Judas Priest, Iron Maiden, and the Dead Boys.
 Eventually the "classic" Overkill lineup consisting of Verni, Skates, vocalist Bobby "Blitz" Ellsworth and guitarist Bobby Gustafson came together circa 1982.
 By this time, the band had phased out most of their cover tunes in favor of aggressive Sabbath and Motorhead-inspired originals based around the themes of horror and death.
 A theatrical, ghoulish stage show inspired by the Misfits accompanied their live presentation and made them a popular draw around tri-state area rock clubs.

 Overkill recorded a five-song demo tape, Power in Black, in 1983, which sold like hotcakes at their live shows and through mail-order.
 The success of the demo led to a four song self-titled EP on Azra/Metalstorm Records in 1984 and finally, a full length debut album.
 1985's Feel the Fire was released on Jonny Zazula's legendary MegaForce Records - the metal indie label that had also been the launching pad for Metallica, Raven and Anthrax.
 It was official, Overkill had arrived!